Skip to main content

 Beef Tallow

 Beef tallow, a traditional rendered fat, has recently surged in popularity on social media as a natural and effective skincare ingredient.
-Particularly championed by advocates of minimalist and ancestral skincare routines, this fat has become a point of fascination for its simplicity and purported skin-nurturing properties.
+Particularly championed by advocates of minimalist and ancestral skincare routines, beef tallow has become a point of fascination for its simplicity and purported skin-nurturing properties.

-Beef tallow is prized for its composition, which is rich in vitamins A, D, E, and K, as well as essential fatty acids.
-These nutrients closely mimic the natural oils found in human skin, making tallow an emollient that deeply hydrates and protects the skin barrier.
-Social media influencers and skincare enthusiasts have raved about its ability to soothe dry, cracked skin and support conditions like eczema or psoriasis.
+Beef tallow is rich in vitamins A, D, E, and K, as well as essential fatty acids.
+These nutrients closely mimic the natural oils found in human skin, allowing tallow to act as an emollient – deeply hydrating and protecting the skin barrier.
+Social media influencers and skincare enthusiasts have raved about the ability of beef tallow to soothe dry, cracked skin and support conditions such as eczema and psoriasis.

-For those curious about beef tallow, it’s essential to choose high-quality, grass-fed sources and test it on a small patch of skin before broader use.
-I’m not advising any clients to try it – but if you are set on doing so, you should have dry or compromised skin rather than oily or acne-prone types.
+For those curious about beef tallow, it’s essential to choose high-quality, grass-fed sources and test the product on a small patch of skin before broader use.

 Close Menu